stepanblyschak/SONiC/doc/warm-reboot/MLNX_FAST_FAST_BOOT.md

 # 2 Components changes

 ### 2.1 SDK
-Mellanox does not plan to break SDK upgrade in fastfast reboot frequently.
-But in rare cases in may happen.
+In rare cases it may happen that ISSU reboot from SDK X to SDK Y is not supported.
 To be sure "warm-reboot" to new SDK is possible we need to expose SDK version string in SONiC image FS.
 SDK version will be exposed in ```/etc/mlnx/sdk_version```.
 This file will be generated at image build time.